garden-io/garden/docs/guides/in-cluster-building.md

 This mode uses an individual [Kaniko](https://github.com/GoogleContainerTools/kaniko) Pod for each image build.

-The Kaniko project provides a compelling alternative to the standard Docker daemon because it can run without special privileges on the cluster, and is thus more secure.
-It may also scale better because it doesn't rely on a single daemon shared across users, so builds are executed in individual Pods and don't share the same resources of a single Pod.
-This also removes the need to provision another persistent volume, which the Docker daemon needs for its layer cache.
+The Kaniko project provides a compelling alternative to a Docker daemon because it can run without special privileges on the cluster, and is thus more secure.
+It also scales better because it doesn't rely on a single daemon shared across multiple users and/or builds; builds are executed in individual Pods and thus scale horizontally and elastically.

 In this mode, builds are executed as follows:

-1. Your code (build context) is synchronized to a sync service in the cluster, making it available to Kaniko pods.
+1. Your code (build context) is synchronized to a sync service in the cluster, which holds a cache of the build context, so that each change can be uploaded quickly.
-2. A Kaniko pod is created for the build in the `garden-system` namespace.
+2. A Kaniko pod is created, which pulls the build context from the sync service, and performs the build.
 3. Kaniko pulls caches from the [deployment registry](#configuring-a-deployment-registry), builds the image, and then pushes the built image back to the registry, which makes it available to the cluster.

-#### Comparison

-The trade-off compared to the [`cluster-docker`](#cluster-docker) is generally in performance, partly because it relies only on the Docker registry to cache layers, and has no local cache.
-There are also some occasional issues and incompatibilities, so your mileage may vary.

-Compared to [`cluster-buildkit`](#cluster-buildkit), Kaniko may be a bit slower because it has no local cache.
-It also requires cluster-wide services to be installed and operated, and for each user to have access to those services in the `garden-system` namespace, which can be a problem in some environments.
-It is however currently considered more "battle-tested", since the [`cluster-buildkit`](#cluster-buildkit) mode is a recent addition.

 #### Configuration and requirements

+{% hint style="info" %}
+As of Garden v0.12.22, the `kaniko` build mode no longer requires shared system services or an NFS provisioner, nor running `cluster-init` ahead of usage.
+{% endhint %}

-Enable this by setting `buildMode: kaniko` in your `kubernetes` provider configuration, and running `garden plugins kubernetes cluster-init --env=<env-name>` to install required cluster-wide service.
+Enable this by setting `buildMode: kaniko` in your `kubernetes` provider configuration.

-By default, Garden will install an NFS volume provisioner into `garden-system` in order to be able to efficiently synchronize build sources to the cluster and then attaching those to the Kaniko pods.
-You can also [specify a storageClass](../reference/providers/kubernetes.md#providersstoragesyncstorageclass) to provide another _ReadWriteMany_ capable storage class to use instead of NFS.
-This may be advisable if your cloud provider provides a good alternative, or if you already have such a provisioner installed.
+_As of Garden v0.12.22, we also recommend setting `kaniko.namespace: null` in the `kubernetes` provider configuration, so that builder pods are started in the project namespace instead of the `garden-system` namespace, which is the current default.
+This will become the default in Garden v0.13._

 Note the difference in how resources for the builder are allocated between Kaniko and the other modes.
 For this mode, the resource configuration applies to _each Kaniko pod_.
 See the [builder resources](../reference/providers/kubernetes.md#providersresourcesbuilder) reference for details.